 As long as you are in good health, there is no upper age limit and people with disabilities will be given the same consideration as people without disabilities.

 Please note that, following medical research on the effects of passive smoking on children, there may be issues associated with matching children with approved adopters who smoke.
 Children under 5 years of age will not be matched with adopters who smoke.

 The adoption process takes around 6 months from initial enquiry to approval by the agency decision maker.
 This includes:

 - attending group sessions with other prospective adopters where everyone discusses all the issues involved and learns from existing adopters’ experiences

 - answering any questions we might have and co-operating with us during any checks we are legally required to make, such as medicals, police checks and completing the British Association for Fostering and Adoption (BAAF) report form

-- having regular meetings in your home with an adoption worker who will work very closely with you throughout the process.
+- having regular meetings in your home and remotely with an adoption worker who will work very closely with you throughout the process.
 Our information pack outlines the areas we will cover during the assessment process

 - being approved by a panel as a prospective adopter